 - Organ dysfunction – The doctor can determine organ malfunction, dysfunction, or failure through tests that identify:

 - No bowel sounds

 - Elevated blood creatinine levels

 - Low blood platelet count

 - High bilirubin levels

 Tissue perfusion – A functioning organ relies on tissue perfusion for muscle contraction, urination, oxygen, and carbon dioxide exchange.
-Doctors can test for the abnormal levels of tissue perfusion by detecting:
+Doctors can test for abnormal levels of tissue perfusion by detecting the following:

 - High blood lactate levels

 Infected patients who develop sepsis that advances to the critical stage could experience organ dysfunction, including kidney failure, elevated heart rate, high fever, and in rare cases, heart failure.